 The dispense valve must be kept open over a waste container while the system is heating up and also when cooling down.
 This will prevent a pressure build-up caused by fluids or gasses expanding from the heat.

-1. Turn the main disconnect on the electrical control panel door to the ON position.
+- Operate at the lowest temperature and pressure necessary for your application. - 1.
+Turn the main disconnect on the electrical control panel door to the ON position.

 POWER ON